Racial views of Donald Trump: Charlottesville rally

 A far-right rally called "Unite the Right" was held in Charlottesville, Virginia, on August 11–12, 2017.
 Its stated goal was to oppose the removal of a statue of Robert E. Lee from Emancipation Park.
 Protesters included white supremacists, white nationalists, neo-Confederates, Klansmen, neo-Nazis, and various militias.
 Some chanted racist and antisemitic slogans, and carried Nazi flags, Confederate battle flags, anti-Muslim and antisemitic banners, and semi-automatic rifles.
 Some of the protesters and counterprotesters carried shields and sticks, and both groups were "swinging sticks, punching and spraying chemicals", forcing police to declare unlawful assembly and disperse the crowds.
 Two hours after the dispersal order, a woman was killed and 35 other people injured at a nearby mall, when a self-professed neo-Nazi drove his car into a group of people who had been protesting against the rally.

 In his initial statement on the rally, Trump condemned "hatred, bigotry, and violence on many sides" but did not directly denounce white nationalists.
 His statement and his subsequent defenses of it, in which he also referred to "very fine people on both sides", suggested a moral equivalence between the white supremacist marchers and those who protested against them, leading some observers to state that he was sympathetic to white supremacy.
-Trump later said: "I'm not talking about the neo-Nazis and the white nationalists, because they should be condemned totally".
+Trump said in the same defense: "I'm not talking about the neo-Nazis and the white nationalists, because they should be condemned totally".

 Two days later, following a wave of disapproval that met his initial remarks, Trump delivered a prepared statement, saying "Racism is evil, and those who cause violence in its name are criminals and thugs."
 However, the next day he defended the original rally, stating, "You had people in that group who were protesting the taking down of what to them is a very, very important statue...You're changing history; you're changing culture," and again placed blame on the counterprotesters in affirming, "I think there's blame on both sides.
 And I have no doubt about it.
 You had a group on one side that was bad and you had a group on the other side that was also very violent.
 No one wants to say that, but I'll say it right now: You had a group on the other side that came charging in without a permit and they were very, very violent."
 Former KKK Grand Wizard David Duke praised Trump's remarks in a tweet: "Thank you President Trump for your honesty & courage to tell the truth about #Charlottesville & condemn the leftist terrorists in BLM/Antifa."